jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The carriage stops.
 It is dark.
 We get out, and look around the farm.
 Silos.
 Barns.
 Our living quarters.
 We go.
 Sleep.
 Big day tomorrow.

 My husband wakes early.
 He's excited.
 I find the other ladies.
 We prepare the morning meal.
+He mingles with the hired hands.
 He finds the tools.
 Selects a hoe.

 As the sun rises, the farmer approaches.

+"Good morning"

 "Thank you for the work, sir," we all say.

-"Thank you all.
+"Thank you.
 Much to get done.
 Are you ready?"

-My husband nods his head.
+With the others, my husband bows his head.

-"Then let's go."
+"Then let's go.
+Remember Rich country, strong army!"

-My husband looks around.
+The hired hands look around.
 The farmer walks toward a field, and there is nothing there.
-Where are the men?
+Where are the other men?
 Where are the oxen?
 It looks like a building is moving on the field.
 A steel building.
 I look at my husband.

 I see fear.